Corruption in Turkmenistan: Anti-corruption efforts

 The US Embassy has noted that Turkmenistan has "no independent 'watchdog' organization ... that monitors corruption".
 The Ministry of Internal Affairs, the Ministry of National Security, and the General Prosecutor's Office are technically responsible for fighting corruption, and Berdimuhamedow has said that he will not tolerate corruption.
 But these are widely viewed as empty guarantees.
 In November 2000, according to one source, "officials from Turkmenistan's General Prosecutor's Office, the Parliament, several government ministries, the Tax Service and law-enforcement agencies took part in a two-day workshop ... focusing on the implementation of the UN Convention against Corruption.
-The OSCE Centre in Ashgabat organized the workshop with the United Nations Office on Drugs and Crime (UNODC), the Office of the Co-ordinator of OSCE Economic and Environmental Activities and Turkmenistan's Foreign Ministry to help Turkmenistan's develop its legal framework on combating corruption.
+The OSCE Centre in Ashgabat organized the workshop with the United Nations Office on Drugs and Crime (UNODC), the Office of the Co-ordinator of OSCE Economic and Environmental Activities and Turkmenistan's Foreign Ministry to help Turkmenistan develop its legal framework for combating corruption.
 External participants discussed the main provisions of the Convention and experiences of implementing anti-corruption programmes from Kazakhstan, Latvia, Russia and Uzbekistan.
 Representatives from the OECD and the OSCE also presented their organizations' activities in the area of combating corruption."

-In March 2005,Turkmenistan adopted the UN Anticorruption Convention.
-It is not, however, a member of the OECD convention on Combatting Bribery of Foreign Public Officials in International Business Transactions.
+In March 2005, Turkmenistan adopted the UN Anticorruption Convention.
+It is not, however, a member of the OECD Convention on Combatting Bribery of Foreign Public Officials in International Business Transactions.
 In January 2010, Turkmenistan established a Financial Intelligence Unit under the Ministry of Finance, purportedly to enhance efforts to fight money laundering and the financing of terrorism.
 On 1 January 2012, Turkmenistan's banks switched to International Financial Reporting Standards (IFRS).
 The country's government agencies transitioned to National Financial Reporting Standards (NFRS) in January 2014.

 In October 2012, Berdimuhamedow "announced that Turkmenistan would join the Egmont Group, an international organization specializing in the exchange of best practices on AML/CFT.
 Turkmenistan's membership, he said, would demonstrate to the international community its commitment to combating money laundering and terrorism financing."
 As of August 2015, however, Turkmenistan had not yet joined the Egmont Group.